CatenaryMaps/documentation/README.md

 - Use tailwind before writing using own CSS styles
 - Split components up
 - use the word "label" to designate that property is for human consumption, while anything else can be assumed a valid lookup argument

+## This repo

+Ignore the helloworld.rs, it's a requirement for the repo to show up in Github Project Management